 Technical Surveillance Countermeasures (TSCM), or bug sweep, is an analysis of an area to detect illegal covert electronic surveillance.
 In addition to listening devices, sweeps also take into account optical, data, and GPS tracking devices.

-In TSCM Bug Sweeps: Part I we discussed how to handled requests from new clients for TSCM bug sweeps.
+In TSCM Bug Sweeps: Part I, we discussed how to handle requests from new clients for TSCM bug sweeps.
 In Part II we look at helping your current business clients.
 After you alert them to your business espionage solutions you will be viewed as a more valuable resource.
 Your revenue will also increase.